OlegDzhuraev/OsnovaFramework/Readme.md

 ## Osnova Framework
+This repository is archived since I don't plan to update it anymore.

 ### About
 Osnova Framework is an ECS-like framework.
 Primary idea is to move as much of settings as possible to the Unity Inspector to make better connectivity of ECS with Unity.